cdig/cd-module/README.md

 # Quick Start

+### How do I use it?
+Grab the [module template](https://github.com/cdig/cd-module-template) and rock out.
+Or, if you want a more thorough introduction, keep reading.

 ### What's included?
-cdModule gives you a carefully chosen set of styles, scripts, and HTML components, to make all our modules look and act consistently.
+A carefully chosen set of HTML, styles, scripts that build on top of [cdFoundation](https://github.com/cdig/cd-foundation).
+We take care of the look-and-feel, so you can focus on the content.

 ### What's not included?
-* Anything specific to an individual project or client belongs in an _project, to be shared by all modules in the project.
+* Anything specific to an individual client belongs in an `_project` folder, outside your module.
 More details [here](#_project).
-* cdFoundation stuff.
+* cdFoundation itself.
 It's listed as a bower dependency, but you need to make sure to include it in your module.
 The [module template](https://github.com/cdig/cd-module-template) covers this.

-### How do I use it?
-Consult the [module template](https://github.com/cdig/cd-module-template) and seek the wisdom of its way.

 # Tutorial

 Here's a brief overview of how to use some of the features in cd-module.
 First, I'll present the markup for a typical page in a module.
-Below, [Lisa](https://www.youtube.com/watch?v=Plz-bhcHryc) will tear it apart.
+Following that, [Lisa](https://www.youtube.com/watch?v=Plz-bhcHryc) will tear it apart.

+#### Example Page

 ```html
 <cd-page id="my-amazing-page">